pennyl67/openminted-guidelines/publications_publicationType.md

 ##### Recommended usage

-Please, select one of the values from the list \(subset of the COAR vocabulary for resource types, [http://vocabularies.coar-repositories.org/pubby/resource\_type.html](http://vocabularies.coar-repositories.org/pubby/resource_type.html%29\)\); if none of the values fits, please use "other"
+Please, select one of the values from the list \(subset of the [COAR vocabulary for resource types](https://www.coar-repositories.org/activities/repository-interoperability/coar-vocabularies/deliverables/)\); if none of the values fits, please use "other"

 ##### Relation to other metadata schemas